 Tres Leches Cupcakes

-If you’ve never had a Tres Leches cake before, don’t expect a light, fluffy cake; it is cake soaked in a sweetened milk mixture, and the texture is somewhere between cake and pudding.
+If you’ve never had a Tres Leches cake before, don’t expect a light, fluffy cake.
+These cupcakes are soaked in a sweetened milk mixture, and the texture is somewhere between cake and pudding.

-Since serving attractive portions of a moist cake can be challenging, individual Tres Leches Cupcakes are the perfect answer for a festive presentation.
+Since cutting and serving a really moist cake can be challenging, individual Tres Leches Cupcakes are the perfect answer for a festive presentation.
 The cupcakes may be removed from the wrapper and eaten like a regular cupcake, or scooped out with a spoon if preferred.

 Many Tres Leches recipes include brandy or rum in the soaking sauce.
 If you want to use liquor, simply add two or three tablespoons to the milk mixture before spooning it over the cupcakes.